What Makes it Great

 GPS Coordinates for Wire Pass Trailhead

 Park at the Wire Pass trailhead and follow the trail to Wire Pass.
 Permits are required for day hiking ($6) and overnight backpacking ($5).
-These can be obtained online or in the Bureau of Land Management office in Kanab.
-Day hike permits can be also obtained at the trailhead.
+It's recommended that permits be obtained in advance of your hike — at the Bureau of Land Management office in Kanab or online at recreation.gov.
+Day hike permits can be purchased via smartphone at the trailhead, but visitors should note that cell service can be spotty.
 There is a limited number of overnight permits available per day, and these can sell out up to months in advance.
-Dogs are allowed, but there is a $5 fee per dog.
+Dogs are allowed, but there is a $6 fee per dog.
 Find nearby hotels in Kanab where pets are welcome.

 Do this hike from April to June or September to October; during July and August, the chances for flash floods increase.
 All slot canyons are inherently dangerous for flash floods potential, so check the forecast before you hike — and the length of this hike requires plenty of preparation and supplies.